The 7 day Leh – Ladakh Itinerary

 Leh, the main town in the district of Ladakh, in Jammu and Kashmir, India is undoubtedly one of the most beautiful places in India.
 Being at a high altitude, the access remains restricted throughout the year, with roads blocked for as long as 6 months.
-The roads usually open up in the month of May till Sept / October , and June – August have become the peak season specially after the popularization of the region in the movie 3 idiots, Jab Tak Hai Jaan.
+The roads usually open up in the month of May till Sept / October , and June – August have become the peak season specially after the popularisation of the region in the movie 3 idiots, Jab Tak Hai Jaan.
 The best time for the 7 day Trip to Leh – Ladakh is June – July.
+However, visiting Leh Ladakh in Winters is a different charm all together, if you are that adventurous and can withstand the cold .

 With the Leh – Ladakh tourist season round the corner, I have made a sample 7 – day Leh – Ladakh Itinerary which covers almost all the major tourism attractions and can be used as a reference for anyone planning a Trip to Leh – Ladakh.